wxwern/cs2103t-tp/docs/UserGuide.md

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. if the command format is `add --name NAME`, `NAME` is a parameter which can be used like `add --name John Doe`.

+* Terms prefixed with `--` are used to assign a value to some action or property, or to choose an option out of a few settings. e.g. the `--name` field (which requires a `NAME` supplied after it) may configure the name of a contact, while a switch like `--recursive` (which doesn't accept values) may explicitly activate a recursive mode for an action.

 * Items in square brackets are optional.<br>
   e.g `--name NAME [--tag TAG]` can be used as `--name John Doe --tag friend` or as `--name John Doe`.